fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 > the focus was not on productivity, the focus was on beating the enemy

-Is what he describes as the mood of PayPals early days when competing with X.com.
+Is what he describes as the mood of PayPal's early days when competing with X.com.

 There is this quote from my father that came to mind: